 Mortgages are major financial commitments, locking borrowers into decades of payments that must be made on a consistent basis.
 However, most people believe that the long-term benefits of home ownership make committing to a mortgage worthwhile.

 Mortgage payments usually occur on a monthly basis and consist of four main parts:

 The principal is the total amount of the loan given.
 For example, if an individual takes out a $250,000 mortgage to purchase a home, then the principal loan amount is $250,000.
 Lenders typically like to see a 20% down payment on the purchase of a home.
 So, if the $250,000 mortgage represents 80% of the home’s appraised value, then the homebuyers would be making a down payment of $62,500, and the total purchase price of the home would be $312,500.

 The interest is the monthly percentage added to each mortgage payment.
 Lenders and banks don’t simply loan individuals money without expecting to get something in return.
-Interest is the money a lender or bank makes back on the money they provide to homebuyers.
+Interest is the money a lender or bank earns or charges on the money they loaned to homebuyers.

-Mortgage payments include the property tax the individual must pay as a homeowner.
-Taxes are calculated based on the value of the home.
+In most cases, mortgage payments will include the property tax the individual must pay as a homeowner.
+The municipal taxes are calculated based on the value of the home.

 Mortgages also include homeowner’s insurance, which is required by lenders to cover damage to the home (which acts as collateral), as well as the property inside of it.
 It also covers specific mortgage insurance, which is generally required if an individual makes a down payment that is less than 20% of the home’s cost.
 That insurance is designed to protect the lender or bank if the borrower defaults on his or her loan.